RCR0101/samadhaan/README.md

 ### Server
 - For Windows: Use `start_samadhaan_server.bat` script.
 - For Mac: Activate `conda` environment and run `samadhaan-server.py` and `grievance_enhancer.py`.
+- Models:
+  a) Hugging Face Zephr and Samadhaan Fine Trained models are too large to be committed in github.
+Create models folder under server and download from hugging face (TheBloke/zephyr-7B-beta-GGUF) and save in models/hf-zephyr.
+  b) Department Prediction Model: Request dalmia.aryan@gmail.com to upload the copy of this model.
+Save in models/predict_dept folder

 ## Contributing
 We welcome contributions!
 Please read our contributing guide to learn how you can help improve Samadhaan.